A Reasoning Engine for Code

 -m "Brief description of what you did" \

---trace "Your full reasoning explaining:
+--trace "Your full reasoning and chain-of-thought explaining:

 - Why you made these specific changes